 Volumes and Procedures

 The University of Vermont Medical Center is a 562-bed tertiary care facility and the only academic hospital in the State of Vermont.
 The UVM Medical Center is part of seven hospital network serving a catchment population of approximately one million patients in Vermont and upstate New York.
-Five board-certified surgeons staff our vascular service at the UVM Medical Center.
+Six board-certified surgeons staff our vascular service at the UVM Medical Center.

 Volume on the service last year was approximately 2,600 discharges, 5,700 outpatient visits, 700 open operations and 250 procedures in the interventional suite.
 Fellows can expect to perform a sufficient volume of procedures to gain proficiency and meet credentialing requirements.
 Fellows are encouraged to act as teaching residents for more junior residents during the later phase of their training.